Good Morning America’s Amy Robach

 “Even now I get emotional thinking about it.
 But I’ve decided that when those moments happen, I’ve just got to cry it out a little bit.
 Then I can smile and say to myself, But I’m here right now.
 I’m more aware of how precious time is and how lucky I am to be here.
 So I’ve been fighting through my fear by using it to remind myself that right now I have everything I need.”

-Amy Robach’s memoir, Better: How I Let Go of Control, Held On to Hope, and Found Joy in My Darkest Hour, hits bookshelves on September 29.
-The book details her breast cancer journey and how her illness affected her family and her marriage.
+Read Amy Robach’s memoir, Better: How I Let Go of Control, Held On to Hope, and Found Joy in My Darkest Hour, detailing her breast cancer journey and how her illness affected her family and her marriage.